On the Kottwitz conjecture for local shtuka spaces: Introduction

+When $\mu$ is minuscule, $\Sht_{G,b,\mu,K}$ is the diamond associated to a rigid-analytic variety $\mc{M}_{G,b,\mu,K}$ \cite[\S24]{ScholzeLectures}.
+The latter is a {\em local Shimura variety}, whose general existence was conjectured in \cite{RapoportViehmann}.
+The theory of Rapoport-Zink spaces \cite{RapoportZink} provides instances of $\mc{M}_{G,b,\mu,K}$ admitting a moduli interpretation, as the generic fiber of a deformation space of $p$-divisible groups.

-The {\em Kottwitz conjecture} \cite[Conjecture 5.1]{RapoportNonArchimedean}, \cite[Conjecture 7.3]{RapoportViehmann} relates the cohomology of the $\mc{M}_{G,b,\mu,K}$ to the local Langlands correspondence, in the case that $[b]$ is basic.
-Let us review the precise statement.
-Let $B(G)_\tx{bas}\subset B(G)$ be the set of basic $\sigma$-conjugacy classes.
-Assume that $[b]\in B(G)_{\tx{bas}}$ and choose a representative $b\in [b]$.
-Let $J_b$ be the associated inner form of $G$.
-Note that since $B(G,\set{\mu})$ contains a unique basic element, $[b]$ is uniquely determined by $\set{\mu}$.
+The {\em Kottwitz conjecture} \cite[Conjecture 5.1]{RapoportNonArchimedean}, \cite[Conjecture 7.3]{RapoportViehmann} relates the cohomology of $\mc{M}_{G,b,\mu,K}$ to the local Langlands correspondence, in the case that $b$ lies in the unique basic class in $B(G,\mu)$.
+There is a natural generalization of this conjecture for $\Sht_{G,b,\mu,K}$, as we now explain.